-Your independent observing project paper is worth 27 out of your total 150 points for lab this semester, representing 18% of your total lab grade, or worth just under 2 regular weekly labs, and is due at the start of class during your second-to-last week of lab.
+Your independent observing project paper is worth 40 out of your total 300 points for lab this semester and is due at the start of class during your last week of lab.

 Your paper should be 2 pages in length (double spaced, 12 pt. font) with a figure; the figure should not be more than a third of a page in size.
 Citations do not count toward the paper length.